litestar-org/litestar/docs/usage/routing/parameters.rst

 Optional parameters
 ~~~~~~~~~~~~~~~~~~~

-Instead of only setting a default value, it's also possible to make a query parameter
+Instead of only setting a default value, it is also possible to make a query parameter
 entirely optional.

 Here, we give a default value of ``None`` , but still declare the type of the query parameter